cbroms/personal-site/src/routes/projects/posts/webet.md

 I worked on developing this project in summer 2020.
 More details and the full case study are upcoming.

 ![ ](/uploads/webet-heatmap.png "A mockup of the heatmap visualization")  -->

-_This project was advised by Professor John Zimmerman and is the result of an Undergraduate Summer Research Fellowship awarded by Carnegie Mellon University, funded by the Porges Family Fund for Undergraduate Research._

 <!-- ![](/static/images/webet/viz-draft.png)